selwynpolit/d9book/book/dtt.md

 // Register more namespaces, as needed.
 # $class_loader->addPsr4('Drupal\Tests\my_module\\', "$root/modules/custom/my_module/tests/src");
 ```

-### Add .phpunit.result.cache file to .gitignore
+### Update the .gitignore file

 To stop result cache getting checked into the repo, add the
 `.phpunit.result.cache` to the `.gitignore file`.

 You could also change this file location by editing phpunit.xml:

 ```xml
 <phpunit